YiyunLei/Yiyun-Lei/README.md

 - 🎓 &nbsp; Pursuing M.S. in Data Science from University of Maryland

-- 🤔 &nbsp; Exploring new technologies in software engineering ( Web development )
+- 🤔 &nbsp; Exploring new technologies in software engineering(Web development)

 - 👯 &nbsp; Part of Rewritting the Code Community: Women In Tech.

-- 📚 &nbsp; Learning by doing is my principle for mastering new technologies.
+- 📚 &nbsp; Learning by building is my principle for mastering new technologies.